-There are two fixed points -- a ``UV'' fixed point and an ``IR'' fixed point -- that are valid for arbitrary $M$ and arbitrary $\hat{\epsilon}$.
-These are fixed points for which $\lambda_1=\lambda_2=0$, and $\lambda_3$ is given by one of,
+There are two fixed-points -- a ``UV'' fixed-point and an IR fixed-point -- that are valid for arbitrary $M$ and arbitrary $\hat{\epsilon}$.
+These are fixed-points for which $\lambda_1=\lambda_2=0$, and $\lambda_3$ is given by one of,

-For $M=1$, these solutions are those given in \cite{Pisarki1982,Osborn:2017ucf}.
-When $M=1$, there is only one independent coupling, so $g_1$ and $g_2$ should be set to zero, and these are the only fixed points, as discussed in \cite{Pisarki1982}.
-Note that, when $M$ is large the IR solution does not approach the bifundamental fixed point \eqref{bifundamental-fixed-point}; it corresponds to a new fixed point that emerges when $1/N$ corrections are included in the large $N$ bifundamental beta function, given in equation \ref{new-sol-1}.
+For $M=1$, these solutions are those given in \cite{Pisarski1982,Osborn:2017ucf}.
+When $M=1$, there is only one independent coupling, so $g_1$ and $g_2$ should be set to zero, and these are the only fixed-points, as discussed in \cite{Pisarski1982}.
+Note that, when $M$ is large the IR solution does not approach the bifundamental fixed-point \eqref{bifundamental-fixed-point}; it corresponds to a new fixed-point that emerges when $1/N$ corrections are included in the large-$N$ bifundamental beta function, given in equation \ref{new-sol-1}.

-The beta function for $\lambda_3$ in \eqref{finiteMbetafunction} is plotted in Figure \ref{fig:betafn3}, for various values of $M$, when $\lambda_1=\lambda_2=0$.
-From Figure \ref{fig:betafn3}, it is easy to see that there is a flow from the UV fixed point to the IR fixed point for which $\lambda_1=\lambda_2=0$.
+The beta function for $\lambda_3$ in \eqref{finiteMbetafunction} is plotted in Fig. \ref{fig:betafn3}, for various values of $M$, when $\lambda_1=\lambda_2=0$.
+From Fig. \ref{fig:betafn3}, it is easy to see that there is a flow from the UV fixed-point to the IR fixed-point for which $\lambda_1=\lambda_2=0$.
 (This flow, however, could be affected by spontaneous breaking of conformal invariance \cite{Bardeen:1983rv}.)
-The UV and IR fixed points cease to exist when $\epsilon>\frac{36}{\pi^2 M N}$.
+The UV and IR fixed-points cease to exist when $\epsilon>\frac{36}{\pi^2 M N}$.

-For the IR fixed point, the anomalous dimension of $\phi$ is:
+For the IR fixed-point, the anomalous dimension of $\phi$ is: